Weighted Poisson-Delaunay Mosaics: Introduction

 Continuing the work started in \cite{ENR16}, we are interested in the stochastic properties of the weighted Delaunay mosaics and their radius functions.
 To explain the latter concept, we assume the generic case in which the mosaic is a simplicial complex, and for every simplex $Q' \in \Delaunay{Y}$ with preimage $Q \subseteq \Rspace^n$, we find the smallest $(n-1)$-sphere that satisfies the following properties: \begin{itemize} \item it passes through all vertices of $Q$ (it is a \emph{circumscribed sphere} of $Q$), \item the open ball it bounds does not contain any points of $X$ (it is \emph{empty}), \item its center lies in $\Rspace^k$ (it is \emph{anchored}). \end{itemize} The existence of such spheres for the simplices of the weighted mosaic can be shown in a way similar to the unweighted case \cite{Ede01} and is left to the reader.
-We call this sphere the \emph{circumsphere} and its radius the \emph{radius} of $Q' \in \Delaunay{Y}$.
-Similarly, we call the sphere the \emph{anchored circumsphere} and its center the \emph{anchor} of $Q$.
-The \emph{radius function} of the weighted Delaunay mosaic, $\Rfun \colon \Delaunay{Y} \to \Rspace$, maps every simplex to its radius.
-It partitions $\Delaunay{Y}$ into \emph{intervals} of simplices that share the same sphere and therefore the same function value.
+We call this sphere the \emph{weighted Delaunay sphere} and its radius the \emph{weighted Delaunay radius} of $Q' \in \Delaunay{Y}$.
+Similarly, when considering $Q$ instead of $Q'$, we call this sphere the \emph{anchored Delaunay sphere} and its center the \emph{anchor} of $Q$.
+The \emph{radius function} of the weighted Delaunay mosaic, $\Rfun \colon \Delaunay{Y} \to \Rspace$, maps every simplex to its weighted Delaunay radius.
+As in the unweighted case, it partitions $\Delaunay{Y}$ into \emph{intervals} of simplices that share the same weighted Delaunay sphere and therefore the same function value \cite{BaEd15}.
 These intervals have topological significance \cite{For98}: adding the simplices in the order of increasing radius, the homotopy type of the complex changes whenever the interval contains a single simplex and it remains unchanged whenever the interval contains two or more simplices.
 Indeed, the operation in the latter case is known as anticollapse and has been studied extensively in combinatorial topology.
 Each interval is defined by two simplices $L \subseteq U$ in the weighted Delaunay mosaic and consists of all simplices that contain $L$ and are contained in $U$.
 We call $Q' \in \Delaunay{Y}$ a \emph{critical simplex} of $\Rfun$ if it is the sole simplex in its interval: $L = Q' = U$, and we call $Q'$ a \emph{regular simplex} of $\Rfun$, otherwise.
 The \emph{type} of the interval is the pair of dimensions of the lower and the upper bound: $(\ell, m)$ in which $\ell = \dime{L}$ and $m = \dime{U}$.
-Our main result is an extension of the stochastic findings about the radius function of the Poisson--Delaunay mosaic in \cite{ENR16} from the unweighted to the weighted case. \begin{theorem}[Main Result] Let $X$ be a Poisson point process with density in $\Rspace^n$ and $\Rspace^k \hookrightarrow \Rspace^n$.
-There are constants $\Ccon{\ell}{m}{k}{n}$ such that for any $r_0 \geq 0$, the expected number of intervals of type $(\ell,m)$ in the $k$-dimensional weighted Poisson--Delaunay mosaic with center in a Borel set $\Region \subseteq \Rspace^k$ and radius at most $r_0$ is
+Our main result is an extension of the stochastic findings about the radius function of the Poisson--Delaunay mosaic in \cite{ENR16} from the unweighted to the weighted case. \begin{theorem}[Main Result] Let $X$ be a Poisson point process with density $\density$ in $\Rspace^n$ and $\Rspace^k \hookrightarrow \Rspace^n$.
+There are constants $\Ccon{\ell}{m}{k}{n}$ such that for any $r_0 \geq 0$, the expected number of intervals of type $(\ell,m)$ in the $k$-dimensional weighted Poisson--Delaunay mosaic with center in a Borel set $\Region \subseteq \Rspace^k$ and weighted Delaunay radius at most $r_0$ is